dvlden/alfred-themes/README.md

 1. **Open** - You'll be redirected to official Alfred's site, to a specific url where I shared my theme.
 From their page, you can "Open theme in Alfred", confirm and a theme will be installed and applied.
 2. **Download** - You'll be redirected to the "RAW" file where you can save the file from your browser and once downloaded, double click it and a theme will be installed and applied in.

+> HINT: If you'd like to remove "Alfred logo" from appearing in your search bar, go to: `Alfred Preferences > Appearance > Options` and check `Hide hat on Alfred window`

 ## Previews